EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ##### fetchFirstPage

-Trigger a network request to load the first page.
+Trigger a network request to fetch the first page.

-##### fetchPage

-Trigger a network request to load a specific page (refresh) to make sure that items stay updated, this function is called by `AmityPagingDataRefresher`

-##### fetchNextPage
+##### fetch

-Trigger a network request to load a next page when a user has reached the last page on database.
+Trigger a network request to fetch a next page.

-##### fetchPreviousPage

-Trigger a network request to load a previous page when a user has reached the last page on database.

 ##### tableName